networknt/light-doc/content/en/service/gateway/multiple-oauth.md

   /api/market: com.networknt.market-1.0.0
 ```

-Now, we have identify the serviceId with the request path, we can set up the token config with the following.
+Now that we have identified the serviceId with the request path, we can set up the token config with the following.

 ```
 # The serviceId to the service specific OAuth 2.0 configuration.
 Used only when multipleOAuthServer is